 Please note that the information provided on this site has been obtained from several different sources and therefore the organisers cannot accept any responsibility for errors therein.

 Combine the Student Conference with a hands-on workshop day!

-The workshop day on 23 January is dedicated to hands-on project work on various tools and services developed in the HBP.
-Attendees of the Student Conference are invited to participate in the workshop day free of charge.
-Please contact the organisers to enquire about registration slots.
+The workshop day on 23 January was dedicated to hands-on project work on various tools and services developed in the HBP.
+Attendees of the Student Conference were invited to participate in the workshop day free of charge.

 Download the preliminary scientific programme: 4th HBP Student Conference Preliminary programme (1.7 MB)

 Tuesday | 21 January 2020

 08:00 - 08:30